 Officials figures from the National Statistics Bureau showed China’s per capita income was about 30,733 yuan ($US4,490) in 2019, or 2,561 yuan ($US374) per month.
 Excluding urbanites, Chinese farmers make a meager 16,000 yuan ($US2,338) per year, or 1,333 yuan ($US195) per month.

 Its sheer economic size notwithstanding, China fares poorly globally on a per capita basis.
-According to World Bank data of 2019, China’s per capita gross national income of US$10,410 also trailed almost half of global economies and was ranked 61st, in the middle-income group and behind Brazil, Venezuela and Russia.
+According to the World Bank data of 2019, China’s per capita gross national income of US$10,410 also trailed almost half of global economies and was ranked 61st, in the middle-income group and behind Brazil, Venezuela and Russia.

 To put that figure in perspective, Hong Kong’s GNI per capita last year was US$50,840 and the figures for Japan and Taiwan were US$41,690 and US$26,514 respectively.

 It is worth noting that, however, residents in better-off provinces like Zhejiang, Guangdong and Jiangsu make way more money than their peers in the poverty-stricken reaches of Sichuan, Guizhou, Xinjiang and Tibet.
 The per capita income of Zhejiang, the nation’s richest province, was close to 50,000 yuan ($US7,300) last year, more than twice what residents made in Tibet.

 Fan Gang, a senior research fellow at the State Council’s Development Research Center and one of the premier’s key advisors, noted in a column in the Economic Daily last month that, unless Beijing could get to grips with the stumbling blocks such as high taxes and pension contributions to bring about substantial pay rises for the majority of its working class, the nation would be unlikely to rise from its status of low-to-medium income countries defined by the World Bank to a higher categorization.